dylanhogg/awesome-python/README.md

 ⭐ 5,987

 9. <a href="https://github.com/mamba-org/mamba">mamba-org/</a><b><a href="https://github.com/mamba-org/mamba">mamba</a></b>
-The Fast Cross-Platform Package Manager
+The Fast Cross-Platform Package Manager: mamba is a reimplementation of the conda package manager in C++
 🔗 [mamba.readthedocs.io](https://mamba.readthedocs.io)
 ⭐ 5,868

 10. <a href="https://github.com/astral-sh/uv">astral-sh/</a><b><a href="https://github.com/astral-sh/uv">uv</a></b>
 An extremely fast Python package installer and resolver, written in Rust.
+Designed as a drop-in replacement for pip and pip-compile.
 🔗 [astral.sh](https://astral.sh/)
 ⭐ 5,671